nextcloud/documentation/admin_manual/installation/installation_source.rst

   * For larger installs you should use MySQL or PostgreSQL.
   * Note that you will only be able to choose among the php database connectors which are actually installed on the system (see package requirements above).
+  * Further, it is not easily possible to migrate to another database system once you have set up your ownCloud to use a specific one.
+So make sure to carefully consider which database system to use.
-  * Regarding the database name and user account you have two options:
+  * When using MySQL or PostgreSQL you have two options  regarding the database name and user account you specify:

     * You can specify either an admin/root user, and the name of a database which does not yet exist.
-This lets ownCloud create its own database and database user account.
+This lets ownCloud create its own database; it will also create a database user account with restricted rights (with the same username as you specified for the administrative user, plus an ``oc_`` prefix) and will use that for all subsequent database access.
-    * You can enter a preconfigured user and an existing database.
+    * You can enter the name of an existing database and the username/password of a user with restricted permissions

+      * You can create such a user yourself e.g. via phpmyadmin.
+      * This user shouldn't have permission to create a database.
+      * It should have full permissions on the (existing) database with the name you specify.

 * Press "Finish Setup"
 * ownCloud will set up your cloud according to the given settings